Corporate Governance

 The Board of Directors

 The company’s Board of Directors consists of seven directors (including four independent directors) with a term of three years.
-The fifth term of the Board of Directors runs from June 29, 2022, to June 28, 2025.
+The 11th Board of Directors runs from June 19, 2025, to June 18, 2028.
 The Board of Directors is responsible for guiding the company’s strategy, overseeing the management team, and being accountable to the company and shareholders.
 Its main duties include deliberating on the company’s operating policies and long-term development plans, reviewing and supervising the implementation of annual financial business plans, auditing budgets and financial statements, establishing internal control systems and assessing their effectiveness, appointing and dismissing senior executives, convening shareholder meetings, and implementing resolutions adopted by the shareholders’ meeting.

 Information disclosure on the professional qualifications of the directors, and state of independence of the independent directors